-Figure 10-1 on page 19 presents the principal clock system in the XMEGA A3BU family of devices.
+Figure 10-1 on page 19 presents the principal clock system.
 Not all of the clocks need to be active at a given time.
-The clocks for the CPU and peripherals can be stopped using sleep modes and power reduction registers, as described in "Power Management and Sleep Modes" on page 21
+The clocks for the CPU and peripherals can be stopped using sleep modes and power reduction registers, as described in "Power Management and Sleep Modes" on page 21.